-The contractor shall establish and effectively implement and maintain a management system (MS) to be eligible for this program.
+The Contractor shall establish and effectively implement and maintain a Management System (MS) to be eligible for this program.
 The MS must meet requirements specified here that focus on the selection and installation of UL Classified Firestop Systems.

-The contractor shall at a minimum:
+The Contractor shall at a minimum:

-- Identify the processes needed for the management system and determine the sequence and interaction of these processes. - Determine that the identified processes are effective. - Ensure that sufficient resources are available to support the operation and monitoring of these processes. - Document the processes in writing by means of a manual, which includes defined responsibilities and authorities, including those of the DRI. - Monitor, measure and analyze to continually improve the processes. - Maintain control of any outsourced processes that could affect the conformity of selection and installation of firestop systems with requirements through the above activities to the extent needed.
+- Identify the processes needed for the Management System and determine the sequence and interaction of these processes; - Determine that the identified processes are effective; - Ensure that sufficient resources are available to support the operation and monitoring of these processes; - Document the processes in writing by means of a manual, which includes defined responsibilities and authorities including those of the DRI; - Monitor, measure and analyze to continually improve the processes; - Maintain control of any outsourced processes that could affect the conformity of selection and installation of firestop systems with requirements through the above activities to the extent needed.

-Management system elements - This section describes the 10 management system elements identified by UL Solutions and the Firestop Contractors International Association as required to be established by the contractor for consideration in the program.
+Management System Elements - This section describes the 10 Management System elements identified by UL and the Firestop Contractors International Association as required to be established by the Contractor for consideration into the program.

-1.0 Construction document requirements and review
+1.0 Construction Document Requirements and Review:

-The contractor shall have defined processes for communicating effectively regarding requirements for firestop systems.
-The process and DRI competence capability should provide the contractor with a complete understanding of needs and expectations so that this information can be translated into specific product and process installation requirements.
+The Contractor shall have defined processes for communicating effectively regarding requirements for Firestop systems.
+The process and DRI competence capability should provide the Contractor with a complete understanding of needs and expectations so that this information can be translated into specific product and process installation requirements.

-The contractor shall review applicable construction documents (architectural drawings, structural drawings, mechanical drawings, plumbing drawings, electrical drawings, project specifications), project scope, applicable classified systems and designs to determine the type of product or products to be used, the fire resistive design specified for the project, to identify any inconsistencies, and to adequately define and understand all requirements.
-The appropriate classified firestop system is chosen to meet the applicable construction documents.
-This process, DRI competence and experience of the contractor shall assure the determination that the firestop system meets the specifications and shall include the steps taken when a firestop system does not cover all of the building elements in the specifications or when it is determined that requirements cannot be met.
+The Contractor shall review applicable construction documents (architectural drawings, structural drawings, mechanical drawings, plumbing drawings, electrical drawings, project specifications), project scope, applicable

+Classified systems and designs to determine the type of product or products to be used, the fire resistive design specified for the project, to identify any inconsistencies, and to adequately define and understand all requirements.
+The appropriate Classified Firestop system is chosen to meet the applicable construction documents.
+This process, DRI competence and experience of the contractor shall assure the determination that the Firestop system meets the specifications, and shall include the steps taken when Firestop system does not cover all of the building elements in the specifications or when it is determined that requirements cannot be met.

 Any contract, bid or requirement differing from those previously expressed shall be resolved.
-Where the customer provides no documented statement of requirement, the contractor shall confirm and document the requirements with the customer.
-When requirements are changed, the contractor shall communicate those changes to relevant personnel and amend any applicable documents.
+Where the customer provides no documented statement of requirement the Contractor shall confirm and document the requirements with the customer.
+When requirements are changed the Contractor shall communicate those changes to relevant personnel and amend any applicable documents.
 A record of this review shall be maintained.

-2.0 Procurement of firestop materials
+2.0 Procurement of Firestop Materials:

-The contractor shall have defined processes and capability for verifying that the purchased product conforms to specified requirements.
-In general, the type and extent of control applied to the supplier of the purchased product is dependent upon the effect of this product on the contractor's final installed firestop systems.
+The Contractor shall have defined processes and capability for verifying that purchased product conforms to specified requirements.
+In general, the type and extent of control applied to the supplier of purchased product is dependent upon the effect of this product on the contractor's final installed firestop systems.